How involved are your employees in the decision-making process for your business?

-However, your employees can be more valuable to your decision making than you think.
+However, your employees can be more valuable to your decision-making than you think.

-Research indicates that involving your employees in how things get done in your company leads to increase in employee morale, improved business culture, and enhanced engagement.
+Research indicates that involving your employees in how things get done in your company leads to an increase in employee morale, improved business culture, and enhanced engagement.

 The more your staff members feel connected to the development of your brand, the more ownership they’ll take over their role in making your company successful.
 Salesforce found that employees who feel their voices are heard are up to 4.6 times more likely to perform at their best at work.

 The question is, how do you get employees truly engaged in business process optimization?